Frequently asked questions and answers

 - Live animals

-Further information can be found in the general germs and conditions of the GLS national company in your country.
+Further information can be found in the general terms and conditions of the GLS national company in your country.

 Yes, in many countries GLS already provides real-time delivery information thanks to mobile data transfer from vehicles.
 Scanned data from the hubs and depots of all GLS subsidiaries is immediately fed into the GLS IT system and is directly available online.
 Simply enter the shipment number or Track ID.